 I’m very open-minded about other cultures and I do respect other cultures.
 If someone from the Philippines, Serbia or China has their birthday, I will celebrate it with their style and say “let’s go to a restaurant and treat me!!”.

 At last, let me write about my birthday experience in Japan.
 My friends held me a birthday party.
 Someone said he will treat me.
 So, I only had a little money at the day.
 But he din’t pay and I even lent my money.
 My wallet was empty, which upset me.
-According to my friends, I acted like a kid, being drunk at the time.
-After the party, I was headed for my friend’s house with him and a few members.
+According to my friends, I was drunk and acted like a kid at the time.
+After the party, I was headed for my friend’s house with him and a few other friends.
 I was so drunk that I was stumbling on the train.
-Maybe a lady thought I was going to lean on her.
-So, she slapped my face.
+Maybe a lady thought I was going to lean on her and slapped my face.
 I just remembered the sound.
 The next day, I said to some classmates “My birthday gift was a slap.”.